NoyE-R/NoyE-R/README.md

 ## About me
-### Hi, I am Estelle, a forest scientist who is following data science bootcamp at Jedha.
+### Hi, I am Estelle, a forest scientist who followed data science bootcamp at Jedha.

 <!--
 **NoyE-R/NoyE-R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.